taddeseanb/kenya-hub/docs/developer/tutorial-data-management/1-existing-resources.md

 Locate on your local computer or network drive a random shapefile.
 Does the file have a .shp.xml sidecar file?
 Else find another shape of tiff file (look for `*.shp.xml`).
 The xml file may be very limited, but in most cases at least some processing steps and the data model of the shapefile are mentioned.
 :::

 Through the embedded or sidecar concept, we endorse data scientists to document their data at the source.
 Since they know best how the data is produced and how it should be used.
-In this workshop, we are going to use the sidecar convention, to build up a discovery service for datasets within an organisation, with minimal effort for data scientists.

 ## Standardised metadata models

-For optimal interoperability, it is important to agree within your group on the metadata standard to use in sidecar files.
+For optimal interoperability, it is important to agree within your group on the metadata standard(s) to use in sidecar files.
 ESRI software for example provides an option to [select the output model](https://pro.arcgis.com/en/pro-app/latest/help/metadata/create-iso-19115-and-iso-19139-metadata.htm) of the metadata.
 QGIS has various plugins, such as [GeoCat Bridge](https://plugins.qgis.org/plugins/geocatbridge/), to work with various metadata models.

 :::{.callout-tip}
-Does your organisation (or regulation relevant to your role) endorse a metadata model to describe data sources?
+Does your organisation endorse a metadata model to describe data sources?
 Are your aware of tooling which can support you in creation of metadata in this model?
 :::